Prairie dog “towns” can consists of hundreds of individuals

 The social life of these animals revolves around the colony (the technical term for it is a coterie or clan, depending on the species).
 The basic unit of the colony is the family, which consists of one or two males, a few females, and their offspring.
 A single “town” of prairie dogs may consist of hundreds of members divided into multiple family units, all independent but working together.
 Each member contributes to the success of the family or colony by hunting for food, guarding the den, and grooming one another.

 In order to communicate, these animals have evolved numerous vocal adaptations.
 The familiar barking sound for which they’re known is actually an alarm call.
 When the animal spots a predator, it emits a loud call that sends the rest of the colony scurrying for cover.
 Prairie dog communication is quite complex.
 Some studies suggest that they can convey precise details about where the intruder comes from and what it looks like.
-It can even distinguish between humans and hawk without a problem.
+It can even distinguish between humans and hawks without a problem.
 Touch is another important aspect of prairie dog communication.
 Nuzzling and even kissing serve to reinforce relationships and bonds between members of the same family or group.

 These animals construct some of the most impressive homes in the animal kingdom.
 These homes consist of underground burrows, tunnels, and chambers with distinctive sleeping quarters, nurseries, and toilets.
 Each of the six entrances to the burrow is marked by a volcano-shaped mound.
 These mounds serve as a kind of listening post from which a member of the colony can guard against nearby predators.
 There is generally one burrow per family.
 However, these burrows can form an entire town spanning an average of 247 acres.